Skip to main content

 Ground Picture / Shutterstock

 Staying hydrated is essential for combating jet lag and promoting overall well-being during your travels.
-Dehydration can make jet lag symptoms worse, so make sure you are drinking water before, during, and after your flight.
+Dehydration can worsen jet lag symptoms, so ensure you drink water before, during, and after your flight.
 In addition to keeping up with water intake, you will want to avoid dehydrating drinks such as alcohol or coffee during your plane ride.

 3. Get moving

-Young man running jogging in front of the Roman Forum at sunrise.
-Historical imperial Foro Romano in Rome, Italy from panoramic point of view.
+Jogging in front of the Roman Forum at sunrise.
+Historical imperial Foro Romano in Rome, Italy from panoramic point of view

 WineDonuts / Adobe Stock

-While lying in your hotel bed may be appealing, it’s important to get out and get moving.
+While lying in your hotel bed may be appealing, getting out and moving is important.
 Consider incorporating light exercise, such as walking, stretching, or yoga, into your daily routine to combat fatigue.
 If you are on vacation, take advantage of opportunities to explore your surroundings on foot or by bike.

 4. Sleep at appropriate times